 If a client has requested that they not be sent marketing material, by deselecting this option within the cog wheel, the contact method will be labelled as (no marketing)

 If a contact method is not able to send an email, SMS or postal item, you can flag the contact method as (undeliverable).
 This is also managed via the cog wheel function as shown in the following example.

 If a client nominates to opt out of receiving marketing material, this does not preclude them from receiving the automatically generated enrolment confirmation and tax invoice emails and SMS messages.

-Contacts who are marked as students have a tab labelled VET.
-On this tab, you can record the answers to the standard AVETMISS student questions regarding their country of birth, prior educational achievement and other required detail.
+Contacts who are marked as students have a section labelled VET.
+In this section, you can record the answers to the standard AVETMISS student questions regarding their country of birth, prior educational achievement and other required detail.
 For customers using an onCourse website to take enrolments, these questions are asked of the student at the time of enrolment.
 Only valid answers can be entered into these fields, with most fields referencing look up data such as the ABS list of countries and languages, or the approved list of AVETMISS responses.

-For Victorian and Queensland customers, the field to record the student number is also located on the VET tab.
+For Victorian and Queensland customers, the field to record the student number is also located in the VET section.

 For CRICOS providers, additional fields are available to record the students passport, visa and health care details.
 This information is not reported as part of the AVETMISS standard.

 Additional information, like the CRICOS student's next of kin, emergency contact or home-stay provider can be captured using the contacts relationships feature.

 If your students decline to provide information for one or more of these fields, we will automatically export the approved 'did not respond' code for that question, and also ensure that validation errors, like students speaking English as their first language and reporting themselves as speaking it well, are not exported from onCourse to cause problems with your funding providers.